robsontenorio/mary/README.md

 ## Introduction

-Mary is a set of gorgeous Laravel blade components made for Livewire 3 and styled with DaisyUI and Tailwind.
+MaryUI is a set of gorgeous Laravel blade components made for Livewire 3 and styled with DaisyUI and Tailwind.

 ## Official Documentation

-You can read the official documentation on the [Mary website](https://mary-ui.com).
+You can read the official documentation on the [maryUI website](https://mary-ui.com).

 ## Sponsor